 The numbers of the Night's Watch have long been dwindling.
 During Aegon's Conquest, the Night's Watch numbered ten thousand strong.
 However, by 298 AC, their strength has dwindled to less than a thousand.
 Of these thousand, six hundred are stationed at Castle Black, two hundred at the Shadow Tower, and fewer at Eastwatch-by-the-Sea.
-In 299 AC, Lord Commander Jeor Mormont organizes the Great Ranging, leading two hundred men from Castle Black, to be joined by a hundred men from the Shadow Tower.
+In 299 AC, Jeor Mormont, Lord Commander of the Night's Watch, organizes the great ranging, leading two hundred men from Castle Black, to be joined by a hundred men from the Shadow Tower.
 Of these three hundred men, only fourteen survive and return to the Wall.
 When the new Lord Commander is being chosen, five hundred eighty-eight token are cast, with only one brother not voting, indicating that the strength of the Night's Watch, as a result from the Attack on the Fist of the First Men, and the attacks made by the free folk on numerous locations along the Wall, numbers less than six hundred men.

 A semi-canon source from 2005 states that the north has perhaps forty-five thousand soldiers, though gathering them all takes a lot of time, due to the size of the land and the low density of the population.
 According to George R.R.
 Martin, the north's military strength is about equal to that of the Vale, and Dorne.
 Since Brandon the Burner burned his father's fleet, the north has had no strength at sea, In more recent times, however, House Manderly has begun the construction of a new fleet, which counts about forty-six ships by the first half of 300 AC.[N 1]